bjornrog/tracker/README.md

 * Separate setup page with WiFi configuration, default track speed and firmware maintenance
 * Possibility to use for timelaps videos

+The software is still under development, and much more documentation is needed.

+I hope to update the respository with:
+* Schematics for connecting the components
+* Pointers to buying the needed components
+* Information on connecting the step motor to the gears of the tripod
+* Screenshots and pictures

+The tracker currently seem to make it possible to take 60 second long expsures, using a 300mm lens.

+The intervalometer has only been tested with a Nikon D7100 camera.

 # Development